 Information system security program standards, guidance, and implementation strategies have been, or are being, developed by public and private sector organizations in the United States and abroad.
 These wide-ranging efforts are designed to address many aspects of information security at many levels of detail.
-They address specific topics such as public key infrastructure (PKI) and certification and accreditation (C&A) processes, and more general topics such as organizational best practices.
+They address technology aspects such as public key infrastructure (PKI) and certification and accreditation (C&A) processes, and more operational aspects such as organizational good practices.

 Seeking to support and guide these many efforts, several private and public organizations have developed a number of explicit and implicit information system security principles.
-These security principles, in turn, have the potential to become an extensive canon for users, designers, and engineers to consider in designing information system security programs.
+These security principles, in turn, have the potential to become common fundamentals for users, designers, and engineers to consider in designing information system security programs.

-This document seeks to compile and present many of these security principles into one, easy-touse document for those concerned with information system security.
+This document seeks to compile and present many of these security principles into one, easy-to-use document for those concerned with information system security.
 In contrast to other organization-level efforts, the principles presented in this document are structured around a system-level, engineering approach.